-We expect that there may be a high level of interest for this grant opportunity and it may be oversubscribed.
+We expect that there will be a high level of interest for this grant opportunity and it will likely be oversubscribed.
 This means an eligible application will not automatically be approved.
-We will approve grants according to meeting eligibility criteria, submission time and date and distribution as outlined in these guidelines.
+We will approve grants according to meeting eligibility criteria, submission time and date and distribution across federal electoral divisions2 as outlined in these guidelines.